-Rental equipment for our Excursion Camps includes everything from Crazy Creek chairs to bikes, backpacks, and sleeping bags.
-In fact, the only equipment we don’t have available is clothing and boots!
+Rental equipment for our Excursion Camps includes backpacking backpacks, climbing shoes, and backpacking camp chairs.
 Rental items are available on a first come, first served basis.
 We will provide other necessary equipment once the camper is on the trail – cooking utensils, stoves, etc. You can view rental prices below and contact our camp office for more specific rental information.

 Climbing shoes – $5.00

 Backpacking Backpack – $10.00